 The first snippet of PvP gameplay we’ve gotten is the new Push mode.
 It works a lot like the traditional Escort mode and tasks one team with moving a payload from one point to the next.
 The other team, meanwhile, have to stop the other team from progressing.
 The main difference here is that the payload has a robot to do the moving for you, so you don’t need to play around having teammates on the payload.
 The mode will feature in Quickplay and Competitive, though there are some details we don’t know yet – such as if the big robot has any health or can be affected by player abilities.
 This mode will be playable on Overwatch 1 alongside its sequel.

 The big new addition is Overwatch 2’s Story and Hero missions, which bulk out the PvE side of the game.
-As the name suggests, Story Missions focus on expanding the game’s story and lore, whereas Hero Missions feature the same player versus waves of bots format we’ve seen in seasonal events for Overwatch 1.
-It does, though, focus more on character customisation, such as Overwatch 2 talents.
-These modes, however, are limited to Overwatch 2 and won’t be playable through the original game.
+As the name suggests, Story Missions focus on expanding the game’s story and lore, whereas Hero Missions feature the same player versus waves of bots format we’ve seen in seasonal events for Overwatch 1, with multiple different mode types, such as ‘Wall of Death’, ‘Scavenger Hunt’, and ‘Kill Quest’.
+These missions focus more on character customisation, such as Overwatch 2 talents.
+They are, however, limited to Overwatch 2 and won’t be playable through the original game.

 When we spoke to Jeff Kaplan, he expressed his excitement at the PvE element of Overwatch 2, specifically how players can “band together [and] be appreciative of their teammates”, and how since players will be fighting Null Sector robots instead of other humans, “we can make you win more than half the time”.

 We’ll also be getting a collection of new maps.
 There may be more, but there are currently six confirmed, and they are based on Toronto, Gothenburg, Monte Carlo, Rome, New York City, and Rio De Janerio.